Analogue vs Digital Guitar Effects: Which One Wins?

 Blog, Home Recording Blogs, Recording, Techniques

 Rubber bridge guitars have become a widespread phenomenon in the music scene, with their impact extending far beyond just altering the sound of a guitar.
-Surprisingly, the simple act of replacing a guitar's bridge with a piece of rubber has significantly influenced the production and songwriting techniques of notable artists like Taylor Swift, Aaron Dessner, Phoebe Bridgers and Olivia Rodrigo.
-My desire to make this unique guitar sound accessible to everyone, led to the ambitious idea of sampling a rubber bridge guitar.
+It's surprising that simply replacing a guitar's bridge can influence pop production and songwriting.
+Notable fans of the rubber bridge sound include artists like Taylor Swift, Aaron Dessner, Phoebe Bridgers and Olivia Rodrigo.
+My desire to make this unique guitar sound accessible to everyone, led to the idea of sampling a rubber bridge guitar.
 However, the project faced two challenges: my lack of experience, both in sampling acoustic guitars and in modifying guitars.
 Nevertheless, I decided to explore this uncharted territory!
 Finding a Guitar The first step was finding a suitable guitar for the experiment.
-Opting for an old Archtop parlour guitar…
+Opting for an old Archtop parlour guitar seemed like the…

 Read More